-- Under a scenario where the weighted difference between the reported and the expected revenue is of -11.3% or less, the rating could be negatively impacted. - If the anticipated weighted NOI margin is 74.9% or less for 2027-2033, it may result in a negative effect on the Company's rating. - The rating could be revised downward if the Project reports a weighted average FCF of EUR€8.1m or less for 2027 to 2033. - The rating could be impacted if the Company has a higher investment in the Investment Properties account, for the construction of the Project given a higher budget. - Our scenarios assume a slight deleveraging towards 2033 due to the higher level of FCF.
-If the Company takes on additional debt, which we do not include in our base scenario, the key rating metrics could deteriorate.
-The rating could be revised downwards if the weighted average Years of Payment metric is 13.1 years or higher for 2027-2033. - If the Project does not receive resources from the guarantor, requiring additional debt to maintain positive cash levels, this could increase the Years of Payment metric and Loan to Value, and could have a negative impact on the rating.
+- Under a scenario where the weighted difference between the reported and the expected revenue is -15.6% or less, the rating could be negatively impacted. - If the anticipated weighted NOI margin is 73.2% or less for 2027-2033, it may result in a negative effect on the Company's rating. - The rating could be revised downward if the Project reports a weighted average FCF of €7.5m or less for 2027 to 2033. - The rating could be impacted by a higher investment in the investment properties account by the Company for the Project's construction, given a higher budget. - A slight deleveraging towards 2033 is assumed in our scenarios due to the higher level of FCF.
+However, if the Company takes on additional debt, which we do not include in our base scenario, the key rating metrics could deteriorate.
+The rating could be revised downward if the weighted average years of payment metric is 13.1 or higher for the period from 2027 to 2033, as well as a weighted DSCR of 0.9x and DSCR with Cash of 1.3x.